 It is immensely satisfying to know that code I’ve written will be running on millions of websites running WordPress (at the time of writing, just 13 hours after release, WordPress 4.7 has already been downloaded over 1.7 million times).
 It’s definitely something I’ll be setting aside time to do more of in 2017.

 Why we contribute to WordPress.

-As a specialist WordPress development agency, we owe the WordPress project a lot.
+As a specialist WordPress agency, we owe the WordPress project a lot.
 It helps us develop websites and applications our clients love.
 WordPress is designed to be customised and built upon – which means it’s great for us as developers too.
 This flexibility has allowed us to build everything from simple “brochure” websites through to e-Commerce sites, learning management systems and even a Twitter wall on WordPress.

 As well as it’s technical abilities, WordPress has an incredible community around it too.
 I’ve worked with Open Source software for over 20 years, and I’ve never come across such an open, friendly and knowledgable community.
 We’ve gained so much from being a part of it and we’re proud to take an active role in it.